 Note: A Matrix Forte film recorder from Agfa Corporation was used to make all the images in this article, as well as this month's cover.
-The resulting 35mm, 120, and 4×5 images were by far the best computer-graphic transparencies we have ever seen.
-Special software from Agfa called "MVP Conductor," which operates under Windows control, allowed us to take SCODL files from each of the software packages and image them on the Matrix Forte film recorder.
+The resulting 35mm, 120, and 4×5 images were by far the best computer-graphic transsoftware from Agfa called "MVP Conductor," which operates under Windows control, allowed us to take SCODL files from each of the software packages and image them on the Matrix Forte film recorder.
 You, too, can have similar results by contacting a local imaging-service bureau (check your Yellow Pages), and having your files imaged on their Matrix camera.